mike-live/llamba/README.md

 5. Explainer returns the explanation with some information about the most important features.
 6. User receives an explanation with some graphs which demonstrate how his result compares with other peoples'.

-This is the framework part of llamba that is responsible for communication with a BioAge model and integration with the [llamba library](https://github.com/SermanVS/llamba_library).
+This is the framework part of llamba that is responsible for communication with an LLM model and integration with the [llamba library](https://github.com/SermanVS/llamba_library).

 ## Table of contents